|Version française |

 - 9M521 HE fragmentation rocket with enhanced power warhead.
 In engaging targets, twice effective as 9M22U

-- 9M522 HE fragmentation rocket with separable warhead.
+- 9M522 HE fragmentation rocket with a separable warhead.
 In engaging targets, six effective as 9M22U

 - 9M217 rocket with sensor-fuzed submunitions.